 SAINT JOSEPH WOODWORKS

-For more than 100 years, the abbey has maintained and cultivated an abiding spiritual presence in southern Louisiana that is manifested in our daily rhythms of prayer and witness through a life of simplicity.
-One physical symbol of the simple Benedictine life of prayer has been the pine caskets in which we monks are buried.
+For over 125 years, the abbey has maintained and cultivated an abiding spiritual presence in southern Louisiana that is manifested in our daily rhythms of prayer and witness through a life of simplicity.
+One physical symbol of the simple Benedictine life of prayer has been the caskets in which we monks are buried.